giacomopj/py-package-template/README.md

 ### Build and Run

-These three images can be run from Run and Debug in VS Code, either with or without re-building.
+These three images can be run from Run and Debug menu in VS Code, either with or without re-building.

 Note that any build is time-consuming and requires Internet connection.
 A fresh build is necessary only when changing the Dockerfile or the dependencies of the virtual environment.